Albert Berry (parachutist): Parachute jump

 Berry had extensive experience parachuting from balloons before his first airplane jump.

 On March 1, 1912, Berry sat on a trapeze bar hanging from the front of a Benoist pusher biplane piloted by Tony Jannus.
 The 36 ft diameter parachute was contained in a metal canister attached to the underside of the plane, and to a harness worn by Berry.
 The plane took off from Kinloch Field—today's St. Louis Lambert International Airport.

 At 1500 ft, Berry dropped from the plane, his weight pulling the parachute from the canister.
 He dropped 500 ft before the parachute opened.
 He landed at Jefferson Barracks, Missouri.
+Berry is credited as being the first man to perform a parachute jump from a moving airplane.

+He was a US Army Captain by this time and was also known as "Captain Bert Berry."

-He jumped from an airplane again on March 10, 1912.
+Berry jumped from an airplane again on March 10, 1912, in front of a crowd in San Francisco.

 In 1960, the UK Antarctic Place-Names Committee (UK-APC) named Mount Berry, a mountain in Antarctica, after Berry.